xinqi-fan/SL-FMDet/README.md

-# A Deep Light-weight Face Mask Detector
+# A Deep Learning based Light-weight Face Mask Detector to Fight Against COVID-19

 by Xinqi Fan, Mingjie Jiang, and Hong Yan

 ## Introduction
-This repository is for our paper A Deep Light-weight Face Mask Detector with Residual Context Attention and Gaussian Heatmap to Fight Against the COVID-19 Pandemic.
+This repository is for our paper A Deep Learning based Light-weight Face Mask Detector with Residual Context Attention and Gaussian Heatmap to Fight Against COVID-19.

 Coronavirus disease 2019 has seriously affected the world.
 One major protective measure for individuals is to wear masks in public areas.
-In this paper, we propose a single-shot light-weight face mask detector (SL-FMD) to meet the low computational requirements for embedded systems, as well as achieve high performance.
+In this paper, we propose a single-shot light-weight face mask detector (SL-FMDet) to meet the low computational requirements for embedded systems, as well as achieve high performance.
 To cope with the low feature extraction capability caused by the light-weight model, we propose two novel methods to enhance the model's feature extraction process.
 First, to extract rich context information and focus on crucial face masks related regions, we propose a novel residual context attention module.
 Second, in order to learn more discriminated features for faces with and without masks, we introduce a novel auxiliary task as synthesized Gaussian heatmap regression.

 ![](https://github.com/xinqi-fan/Face-Mask-Detection/blob/main/figure/pipeline.png)
 Figure.
-Pipeline of SL-FMD
+Pipeline of SL-FMDet

 ## Usage
 ### Requirement